What is Reckless Driving?

 1. Obtain a title for your vehicle.

-2. Obtain Wisconsin insurance.
+2. Obtain Washington insurance.

 After your application is approved, you will receive a registration certificate and license plates.
 Place the license plates on the front and back of your vehicle.